RotaSmart RotaSmart

 02

-Build the first draft
+Build the rota plan

-Use the builder to get to a workable rota quickly.
+Create a workable rota quickly.

 03